 Hunt began art-making and carving regularly in 2011.
 In 2013, he began a long-term apprenticeship under master carver Beau Dick, which lasted until Dick’s death in early 2017.
 Like Beau Dick, Alan Hunt dedicates his practice to the promotion of Kwakwaka’wakw culture.

 Hunt has also enjoyed the great honour of being mentored by such esteemed master carvers as Wayne Alfred, Marcus Alfred, and Bruce Alfred.

-Alan has carved in both Kwakwaka’wakw and Tlingit style, honoring his bloodlines with work that embodies the richness of both artistic styles.
-Alan connects strongly to his ancestors, knowing this connection is essential to his spirit.
-In carving, Alan connects to his matrilineal bloodlines which include Mungo Martin and Jonathan Hunt (Odi).
-It is because of these connections that Alan’s approach to carving has been to uphold the discipline of using traditional tools and methods as this bridges Alan and his pieces to his great ancestors thereby embodying great authenticity.
+Hunt carves in both Kwakwaka’wakw and Tlingit styles.
+He honours both ancestral bloodlines through work that embodies the richness of each culture’s artistic styles.
+He connects strongly to his ancestors with an understanding that this connection is essential to his spirit.
+It is because of these connections that Hunt’s approach to carving is so heavily rooted in upholding the traditional methods as this bridges him and his work to his ancestors, thereby embodying great authenticity.

 Most recently, Hunt worked closely with Beau Dick during Dick’s Artist-in-Residency at the UBC Department of Art History, Visual Art and Theory in his studio in the Audain Art Centre.
 It was there that Hunt assisted Dick in the creation of his exhibition for Documenta 14 (2017), which took place in Athens, Greece and Kassel, Germany.

 Hunt enjoys collaborating on pieces and working with other artists on new projects.
 In the future, Hunt plans to expand his practice by utilizing different media, including metal engraving.